digital-asset/daml/daml-lf/spec/transaction.rst

 (*since version 14*)

-As of version 10, these fields are included:
+As of version 14, these fields are included:

 * ``string`` `version`
 * ``string`` `node_id`

-``version``  is optional.
-If unset it should be interpreted as version 10. otherwise it should be constraint as described in `field version`_
+Field ``version`` is required and must be a valid version as described under `field version`_, not newer that the version of the enclosing Transaction message.

-``node_id`` is required. it is csontraint as described under `field node_id`_.
+``node_id`` is required. it is constraint as described under `field node_id`_.

 Additionally, one of the following node types *must* be included: